AdobeDocs/certification.en/help/certifications/aem/aem-cs-e-migration.md

 Your certification will be valid for two years from when you pass.
 We recommend taking the newer version, when possible, because it covers newer product capabilities.

+If you have:

-If you have an understanding of the overall changes to the architecture and features when moving from any AEM service (self-managed, AMS or any third-party cloud) to AEM as a Cloud Service.
-In addition, you have 2-3 years of web application development experience using Adobe Experience Manager, and have hands on experience using AEM Forms, Assets, and Sites.
-You are able to guide customers through the migration process advising and participating in all phases of an AEM project.
+* An understanding of the overall changes to the architecture and features when moving from any AEM service (self-managed, AMS or any third-party cloud) to AEM as a Cloud Service.
+* 2-3 years of web application development experience using Adobe Experience Manager
+* Hands on experience using AEM Forms, Assets, and Sites
+* The ability to guide customers through the migration process advising and participating in all phases of an AEM project

-Additionally, you are familiar with the following technologies and environments:
+Additionally, you're familiar with the following technologies and environments:

 * Index conversion tools
 * Workflow conversion tools